-10 You may be wondering why Lance Armstrong got testicular cancer with a high level of oxygenation.
+You may be wondering why Lance Armstrong got testicular cancer with a high level of oxygenation.
 This is what you need to know: He was treated for his cancer in 1996, meaning that the cancer had been developing for many years prior to that.
 Here's the reason: cycling causes abnormal irritation and stress in the testicular area.
-If Lance was deficient in EFAs back then, he'd have more bouts of exhaustion from oxygen transfer deficiency and be at greater risk of developing cancer.
-From an article in Paris, July 2000 (http://sportsmedicine.about.com/ od/ cyclingworkouts/a/080100.htm) comes the following telling quote.
-"He [Lance] won the world championships in 1993, but he also was forced to drop out of three of his first four Tours de France, the most prestigious but correspondingly [most] difficult cycling race on earth, because of exhaustion or injury."
-There is clearly a difference in Lance then and now regarding oxygen utilization!
+If Lance was deficient in EFAs back then, he'd have more bouts of exhaustion from oxygen transfer deficiency and be at

-"...Researchers at the U.S. Olympic Training Center have developed a series of four tests for things like 'maximum oxygen uptake' and 'power output at lactate threshold' that can determine whether someone has the natural ability to be a top endurance athlete."
+- "...[H]e [Lance Armstrong] produces one-third less lactic acid than do other top cyclists and delivers oxygen to his legs at a rate higher than all but maybe 100 of his fellow earthlings. - "...Researchers at the U.S. Olympic Training Center have developed a series of four tests for things like 'maximum oxygen uptake' and 'power output at lactate threshold' that can determine whether someone has the natural ability to be a top endurance athlete."